 What happens next?

 Once you send off the appropriate documentation to the college registrar’s office, you will be notified whether or not the information is complete.
 If your immunization record is up to date, you will be notified that you will not need to get any other immunizations until a certain time frame.
 If your immunization record is missing certain shots, you will be told which immunization you will need to get and by what time frame.
 Usually, most colleges and universities give students at least a semester or quarter in order to get this documentation.
 If you end up not meeting this deadline, you run the risk of not being able to register for classes, getting kicked out of college housing as well as being expelled from college altogether.
-It is important to provide your college or university this information as soon as possible.
+It is important to provide your college or university with this information as soon as possible.

 Do not even hesitate to get this important information over to your college as soon as possible.
-This is virtually an universal requirement among all colleges and universities.
+This is virtually a universal requirement among all colleges and universities.
 Immunization records are a very important form of college paperwork.